code-with-mehedi/search-replace-page-content/readme.txt

 Lightweight and easy to use with no configuration required.
 == Installation ==

-Upload the plugin files to the /wp-content/plugins/Search Replace in Gutenberg Page Editor directory, or install the plugin through the WordPress plugins screen directly.
+Upload the plugin files to the /wp-content/plugins/Quick Search & Replace for Block Page Editor directory, or install the plugin through the WordPress plugins screen directly.
 Activate the plugin through the 'Plugins' screen in WordPress.
 Open any page in Gutenberg code editor mode, and you can start using the search-and-replace functionality.
 == Frequently Asked Questions ==